dothezz/freefilesync-source/Readme.txt

 2. No limitations: An arbitrary number of files can be synchronized.
 3. Unicode support.
 4. Network support.
-5. Full support for Windows/Linux symbolic links.
+5. Full support for Windows/Linux Symbolic Links and Windows Junction Points.
 6. Lean & easily accessible UI: Highly optimized for speed and huge sets of data.
 7. Algorithms coded in C++ completely.
 8. Progress indicators are updated only every 100ms for optimal performance!